GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 Samples are selected based on availability.
 This is a quick and easy process but is less credible.

 ---
 # Module 05 : Data Analysis

 ### Types of Data Analysis

 **Descriptive**
-It involves the analysis of real-time data of current activities.
+It involves the analysis of real-time data of **current activities**.
 It enables analysts to identify ongoing activities in an organization based on the acquired real-time data.

 **Diagnostic**
-It deals with the analysis of data related to past events.
+It deals with the analysis of data related to **past events**.
 This enables analysts to analyze threats and understand their reasons.

 **Predictive**
-It analyzes and predicts future events based on the acquired data, thus enabling analysts to predict upcoming attacks on an organization.
+It analyzes and predicts **future events** based on the acquired data, thus enabling analysts to predict upcoming attacks on an organization.
 It only forecasts the type of analysis that will yield estimate results instead of specified ones.

 **Prescriptive**
 It involves the application of advanced analytical techniques to make specific recommendations.
 This enables analysts to execute responses and develop countermeasures to prevent attacks.
 It employs sophisticated tools and techniques such as machine learning.

 **Qualitative**
 It analyzes the quality of the collected data to define the likelihood of threat occurrence based on nonnumeric techniques.
-It enables analysts to perform data analysis through brainstorming, interviewing, SWOT analysis, and the Delphi technique.
+It enables analysts to perform data analysis through ==brainstorming, interviewing, SWOT analysis, and the Delphi technique==.
 It is beneficial in comparison to traditional quantitative analysis methods and provides insights into the organization.

 **Quantitative**
 It analyzes large quantities of collected data using numerical techniques, thus enabling analysts to perform data analysis using numerical calculations, statistical modeling, measurements, and research.